The estimated reading time for this post is 336 seconds

 At the time of the PC revolution was kicking in, Silicon Valley rose to prominence in the public consciousness.
 This gave use the consumer side of consumer technology we live with today like iPhones and the MacBook Pro this post is written on.

-Over the space of this time, it wasn’t only the landscape that changed but the way we work and the entrepreneurship was rewarded.
+Over the space of this time, it wasn’t only the landscape that changed but the way we work and how entrepreneurship was rewarded.
 There were decades of unparalleled economic growth driven by companies firstly in hardware, then software and finally in networking and communications – the internet.

 During the early 1980s, America had Ronald Reagan as president.
 The manufacturing industry that had driven post-war prosperity in the country was suffering from global competition and businesses were under attack.
 This was the golden age of the corporate raider who destroyed businesses in the name of shareholder value.
 For example corporate raider Carl Icahn was considered responsible for the bankruptcy of Trans-World Airlines (TWA).